 The kernel terminal emulator interacts with the console frame buffer driver through two interfaces.
 During normal system activity (after a successful boot of the system), communication between the kernel terminal emulator and the console frame buffer driver is through ioctl interfaces.
 During standalone mode (before system boot or during debugging), communication between the kernel terminal emulator and the console frame buffer driver is through polled I/O interfaces.
-All activity between the kernel terminal emulator and the console frame buffer driver is initiated by the kernel terminal emulator, with the exception of a callback function used by the console frame buffer driver to notify the kernel terminal emulator of changes in the video mode.
+All activity between the kernel terminal emulator, with the exception of a callback function used by the console frame buffer driver to notify the kernel terminal emulator of changes in the video mode.

 The console visual I/O interfaces are documented in detail in the visual_io(7I) man page.
-For more information on the video mode change callback function, see "Video Mode Change Callback Interface" on page 588.
+For more information on the video mode change callback function, see "Video Mode Change Callback Interface" on page 564.